Golf Putter Buying Guide

 A putter face balanced this way will open and close less through the putting stroke.
-If you have more of a straight back, straight through putting stroke, this version will favor you.
-Typically, if you are someone who pulls the ball, face balanced putters will help open the face on your putting stroke allowing for straighter putts.
+If you have more of a "straight back, straight through" putting stroke, this version will favor you.
+Typically, if you are someone who pulls the ball, face balanced putters will help open the face on your putting stroke allowing for straight putts.

 These are the counter to a face balanced putter.
-A toe hang putter gets its name because when you rest the shaft on your finger the toe of the head will hang towards the ground because of the weight in the putters head being more in the toe.
+A toe hang putter gets its name because when you rest the shaft on your finger the head's toe will hang towards the ground because of the weight in the putter's head being more in the toe.

 To find the correct putter length that fits you, let your arms hang free to the ground while in your stance and measure from the ground to where your wrist and hand meet.
 This should be the length of your putter shaft.

 Another way to determine the length of putter you need is by going off of your height.
 While not always 100% accurate, going off of your height is a strong baseline to use when assessing your situation.
-Here is a breakdown of how height compares to putter length:

 Putter Head Types